 4. Talk about your achievements, not just your duties

-Listing all your past responsibilities only tells a hiring manager what someone assigned you to do.
+Listing all your past duties only tells a hiring manager what someone assigned you to do.
 It doesn’t tell the hiring manager what you actually did at your job.
-It certainly doesn’t convey whether you went above and beyond.
+It certainly doesn’t show whether you went above and beyond at your job.

-If you have a lot of repetition on your resume, look for ways to clean that up.
+If you have a lot of repetition on your resume, try to consolidate it and clean that up.
 How many jobs do you have on your resume?
 How many years back do you go?

 Generally it’s considered reasonable to put in 10 to 15 years of job history, but that’s if you held a lot of positions.

 If you have had one job for 40 years, then you should put in the appropriate dates since your long tenure is relevant.

 Look for ways to condense sentences, and don’t use many words where a few will work.
 Your finished resume should be no longer than three pages.
 One to two pages is considered ideal, and that’s even if you have a ton of experience.